DataLinx/gettext-context/README.md

 - `dnpgettext:2c,3,4`

 Then run the "Update from code" procedure :)

+## Contributing
+If you have some suggestions how to make this package better, please open an issue or even better, submit a pull request.

+The project adheres to the PSR-4 and PSR-12 standards.

+### Changelog
+All notable changes to this project are automatically documented in the [CHANGELOG.md](CHANGELOG.md) file using the release workflow, based on the [release-please](https://github.com/googleapis/release-please) GitHub action.

+The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+For all this to work, commit messages must follow the [Conventional commits](https://www.conventionalcommits.org/) specification, which is also enforced by a Git hook.

 ## Credits
 - [This answer](https://stackoverflow.com/questions/16260798/gettext-how-to-handle-homonyms/16263617#16263617) on Stack Overflow for the implementation.